KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.cloud-interfaces/content/kolibri-ecosystem/kolibri-desktop-roadmap.md

 #### Features and Enhancements

 - Major language update for Polish
-- Added silent installer for KOLIBRI Desktop.
-Call installer with option "/quiet" to install KOLIBRI Desktop and drivers without any user interaction (Eg. "KolibriDesktopInstaller.exe /quiet")
+- Added silent installer for PressureSuite Desktop.
+Call installer with option "/quiet" to install PressureSuite Desktop and drivers without any user interaction (Eg. "PressureSuiteDesktopInstaller.exe /quiet")
 - Added new Calculation: Pressure to Force
 - Memory errors of KELLER Devices are now recognized and further actions suggested